 A few quick headline tips:

-👉 Don’t use words like URGENT, TIME SENSITIVE or OPEN NOW and don’t use caps.
+?
+Don’t use words like URGENT, TIME SENSITIVE or OPEN NOW and never use all caps – it looks like shouting.

 2. Help them *see* the difference, then make them feel it’s possible

 Your first line should give the reader an immediate sense of how it relates to them and then exactly how it’s going to benefit them.
-You do that by helping them *see* what their life will look like if they keep reading – and how that’s going to make them feel.
+Do this by helping them *see* what their life will look like if they keep reading – and how that’s going to make them feel.
 Give examples and use language that helps them visualise the thing they want most.

 Are you sick of spending ages writing sales emails that don’t even get opened?
-Wouldn’t you rather halve the time you spend on those emails so you can play outside with your kiddos instead?
-I’ll bet that’s a hard ‘hell yes!’.
+Wouldn’t you rather halve the time you spend on those emails so you have more headspace when you’re with your kiddos?
+I’ll bet that’s a hard ‘heck yes!’.
 But what if you could actually double (or even triple!) your sales with the emails that took you way less time to write?
 That’d be the ultimate, right?

 Well you’re in luck!
-Today I’m giving you a peek inside a professional copywriter’s personal sales email checklist (mine) for FREE!
+Now you can gain access to a professional copywriter’s personal Welcome Email Series Template (mine) for only $19!

-Yep, that’s right, full access to the checklist I use when I’m writing sales emails for my clients.
+Get the full outline I use when I’m writing sales emails for my clients – plus juicy examples.
 No more wasting time wondering, hoping and praying your email hits the mark without leaving a slimy sales trail behind it.

-But this is a seriously limited time offer so click here now for immediate access.
+But this is a seriously limited time offer so click here now for instant access.

 P.S.
 And if you’re interested to learn more about creating automation magic, you can head on over here >>

-Start with what life looks like for your reader right now and help them *see* what it could look like.
+Start with what life looks like for your reader right now and help them *see* what it could look like down the track.
 And the links I gave you?
 Well they help to highlight my next point….

 3. Tell them where to go and give them something to do